dimikara/NYSE-Data-Analysis/README2.md

 ## Introduction

 In this project I analyze real life data from the New York Stock Exchange.
-The dataset used is a subset of a large dataset provided by Kaggle that contains historical financial data from S&P 500 companies.
+The data set used is a subset of a large data set provided by Kaggle that contains historical financial data from S&P 500 companies.

 The goal is to perform an analysis and create visual tools to communicate the results in informative ways.